1756 - British expedition against Calcutta

 The campaign lasted from October 1756 to February 1757

-On July 15, the news of the fall of Cossimbazar (aka Kasimbazar) reached Madras.
+On July 15, the news of the fall of Cossimbazar (present-day Kasim Bazar) reached Madras.
 It was resolved at once to make arrangements for sending reinforcements to Calcutta (present-day Kolkata), for it was thought not unlikely that the nawab, flushed by his paltry victory at Cossimbazar might possibly attempt the reduction of Calcutta itself.
-Vice-Admiral Watson was summoned to Madras where he learnt that the Nawab of Bengal, Siraj Ud Daulah, had launched an expedition against Calcutta and already seized Cossimbazar.
+Vice-Admiral Watson was summoned to Madras where he learned that the Nawab of Bengal, Siraj Ud Daulah, had launched an expedition against Calcutta and already seized Cossimbazar.
 Almost at the same moment, Watson received orders from the Admiralty to return with his squadron to Great Britain.
 At that time, Watson's squadron consisted of the following vessels:

 - Kent (70) under Captain Henry Speke, flagship of Vice-Admiral Charles Watson